atodorov/qa-automation-ruby-101/module04/01-Cash-Desk/README.md

 ```

 Note: hashes don't use `.==` for comparison, they use `.eql?` so you need to implement this.
+You also need to implement the [hash](https://ruby-doc.org/core-2.2.0/Object.html#method-i-hash) method.

 ## The BatchBill class